Relationship between fitness and heterogeneity in exponentially growing microbial populations: Results

-The field vectors $\mathbf{c}$ associated with the inferred probability distributions (\ref{dist}) provide information about the metabolic phenotypes of populations growing in different media.
-At the simplest level, Principal Component Analysis (PCA) performed on the ensemble of the 33 inferred $\mathbf{c}$ vectors (one per experiment) shows that experiments organize in two clusters characterized by distinct acetate excretion profiles, according to the value of the projection on the first component (see Fig. \ref{tre}a).
-Note that PCA correctly separates the experiments from \cite{schuetz12} in two clusters.
-The first principal component projects the largest value on the acetate flux (ca. -0.74), confirming that carbon overflow is a key separator of phenotypic behaviour in carbon-limited {\it E. coli} growth.
-On the other hand, PC2 has the largest scalar product (ca. 0.50 in absolute value) against fluxes through reactions involved in acetate metabolism (e.g. isocitrate dehydrogenase ({\it icd}), phosphate acetyltransferase ({\it pta}) and acetate kinase ({\it ackA/B})) and the glyoxylate cycle (isocitrate lyase ({\it aceA/B})).
-(See Supporting Text, Fig. S8 for detailed results.)
+Besides quantifying the distortion of the inferred phenotype distribution (\ref{dist}) with respect to a uniform distribution (at given nutrient intake), the fields $\mathbf{c}$ also provide information about how different metabolic pathways are used in different conditions.
+At the simplest level, Principal Component Analysis (PCA) performed on the ensemble of the 33 inferred $\mathbf{c}$ vectors (one per experiment) shows that experiments are classified by the projection on the first component in two clusters characterized by distinct acetate excretion profiles (Supplemental Information, Sec.
+D and Supplementary Fig. S1; note that PCA correctly assigns the data from \cite{schuetz12} to the two clusters).
+This confirms carbon overflow as the key separator of phenotypic behavior in carbon-limited {\it E. coli} growth.